Vizitest/docs/Writerside/topics/Contacting-Us.md

 | **Sales**    | Please email sales enquiries to [sales@vizitest.com](mailto:sales@vizitest.com).                            |

 ## Log files
 In some cases, we may ask you to send over log files to help diagnose issues.

-Vizitest stores its log files in the hidden folder ```.vizitest``` which is located in your Home folder.

-- Mac ```/Users/username/.vizitest```
-- Windows ```C:/User/username/.vizitest```
-- Linux ```/home/username/.vizitest```

-If we request log files, please send us the last created log file for each file type you will see.
+[Click here](Log-files.md) for information on retrieving log files.